menu

 €5 IASW members/€25 non-members

 As social workers and healthcare professionals, we have the responsibility to create safe, inclusive, and equitable spaces for the people we work with and within our work environments.
-But how do we actively challenge racism, both within ourselves and within the systems we work in?
+But how do we support others through anti-racist practices and actively challenge racism, both within ourselves and within the systems we work in?

-Join us for a reflective and interactive Anti-Racism Workshop designed to develop further awareness and understanding and equip you with the confidence and tools to integrate anti-racist practices into your daily work.
+Join us for a practical, reflective and interactive Anti-Racism Workshop designed to develop further awareness and understanding, and equip you with the confidence and tools to integrate anti-racist practices into your daily work.

-Through this workshop we aim to support you in developing a deeper understanding of unconscious racial bias and institutional racism, and its impact.
+This workshop will support you in developing a deeper understanding of unconscious racial bias and institutional racism, and its impact.
 Likewise, we hope to encourage you and support you in your anti-oppressive journey and to bring these into your practice.

-Beyond a discussion, this is a valuable opportunity to reflect, learn, and take actionable steps towards a more just and equitable work practice.
+This workshop will provide practical guidance and tools, a reflective and interactive discussion, and a valuable opportunity to reflect, learn, and take actionable steps towards a more intersectional, just and equitable work practice.

 Who Should Attend?